microsoft/go-images/README.md

 ## Is this repository a fork?

 We think it's accurate to call this repository a fork of the official Golang image repository, [docker-library/golang](https://github.com/docker-library/golang).
-See [microsoft/go#is-this-repository-a-fork](https://github.com/microsoft/go#is-this-repository-a-fork) for more details why.
+The branches here do not share Git ancestry with docker-library/golang.
+However, the repository serves the same purpose as a Git fork: maintaining a modified version of the Go source code over time.

 The submodule named `go` contains the official image source code.
 The templates in `go` are used to create the Dockerfiles in this repo, at [`src/microsoft`](src/microsoft).
 See the [eng README file](eng) for more information about this repository's infrastructure.